 Student Eligibility for EPC Use

-ACCESS Students with approved accommodations from their ACCESS Specialist qualify to use the EPC.
+SAS Students with approved accommodations from their SAS Specialist qualify to use the EPC.

 - Provide instructors with a copy of their accommodation letters at the beginning of each semester and obtain approval from instructors to use the EPC.
 Instructors reserve the right to provide alternate testing accommodations at a location within their department.